top of page

 Relevance is relative.
 Relative to time and to the quality of product.
 Those who will prove their relevance by both, more than others, will also be valued and appreciated more.
 All in the name of two: Being liked and giving the people what they want.
 Those who fail in both, can easily be shoved aside to the corners of society, and live as unproductive outsiders.

 The reason why ad hominem is a fallacy justifies the disconnection between the human element and the element of what they produce.
 People are not going to care for your emotions when they read you or watch you, because you as a being are irrelevant by yourself.
-They will mostly if not only care for the content, for the product.
-If your emotions will get in the way, they would either minimize the worth of your feelings or simply find other content creators who are less emotional than you.

 This can show how humans can care for each other very little, when what connects between them is the content and nothing more.
 This is especially true in philosophy because logic can be a very cold, relentless tool, despite how essential it is.
-It's quite hard to be a good philosopher when you're constantly and impractically offended by reasonable counter-arguements.
+It's quite hard to be a good philosopher when you're constantly and impractically offended by reasonable counter-arguments.

 Technically, the mentioning of logical fallacies can be used to minimize the human element, and that includes their emotions.
 The Nirvana fallacy may discard your hopes for a better future.
 Whataboutism may discard a potential subtext where you are expressing your hurt feelings.
 Arguments from anecdotal evidence may discard the person's experience entirely only because their experience is insufficient for the argument to be made publicly.